Get notified of page updates

 What is chemotherapy?

-Chemotherapy is a type of treatment that kills cells that grow very quickly.
+Chemotherapy is a type of cancer treatment that kills cells that grow very quickly.
 Many cancers grow and divide quickly and abnormally, making them good targets for chemotherapy.
-Unfortunately normal cellssuch as skin, hair, blood cells and the cells that line the intestinal tract also grow rapidly, and chemotherapy can damage these too.
+Normal cellssuch as skin, hair, blood cells and the cells that line the intestinal tract also grow rapidly, and chemotherapy can damage these too.
 This can lead to many of the side effects that people on chemotherapy experience.

 What are antibody-drug conjugates?

-An antibody-drug conjugate (ADC) is a type of cancer treatment that combines a and chemotherapy.
+Antibody-drug conjugates (ADC) are a newer type of cancer treatment.
+ADCs combine a and chemotherapy in the same drug.
 The targeted antibody portion of the drug is designed to find cancer cells.
-Once the antibody binds to the cancer cell, it releases the chemotherapy portion of the drug.
+Once the antibody binds to the cancer cell, it releases the chemotherapy portion of the drug (sometimes called a "payload").
 The goal is to deliver high levels of chemotherapy directly to the cancer while sparing normal tissue.

 Antibody-drug conjugates are typically given by intravenous (IV) injection.